emmeravivar/first-react-app-from-scratch/README.md

 ## :file_folder: **react-using-npm**

 In this folder you will find the React Library and ReactDOM Library add with `npm` Node Package Manager.
+This project use Babel and Webpack.

 ### Run the project